Primitive Creativity and Digital Craft.

 My ceramics are a commentary on the times we live in, with a focus on synthesising primitive creativity, craft and digital processes together.

-Before ceramics grabbed me by the shoulders and brought me to St Ives in 2015, my background was in business strategy and design.
+Before ceramics grabbed me and brought me to St Ives in 2015, my background was in business strategy and design.
 In 2008, I established my own consultancy in digital business design.

-Technology has had an influence on me from the moment I was given the task of launching the Apple Macintosh in the UK in 1984 as a young advertising executive in London.
-There were 24 years before that when life was completely analogue.
+Technology has had an influence on me from when I was given the task of launching the Apple Macintosh in the UK in 1984 as a young advertising executive in London.
+There were 23 years before that when life was completely analogue.

 I think of what we are witnessing now as the birth of digitally-empowered human civilization.
 I see this chapter in human evolution - as we transition from the industrial age to a time shaped by automation and artificial intelligence - as an epochal shift that warrants a narrative.